© iStock

 Irish coffee

 - Origin: Ireland Coffee, Irish whiskey, sugar, and topped with cream.
-See also: Cool photos of un-brew-lievable coffee art.
+See also: What happens to your body if you stop drinking coffee?

 © iStock